COMHIS/python-basics/2_basic_concepts/part2.md

 **input:** Text of the _Crime and Punishment_ by Dostoyevsky.
 **output:** An analysis of word use in that text.

-You can think of a script as a machine that processes raw material into usable form.
-Throw in a lump of metal and out comes a screw to be used.
+You can think of a script as a machine that processes raw material into usable form: Throw in a lump of metal and out comes a screw to be used.
 Insert a pile of library catalogues, and receive a quantitative representation of book history.

 ### Program Flow